Regarding phone appointments;

 Please be advised that in using this email, you consent to provide confidential medical information using virtual and other telecommunication tools.
 Further, care provided to you through video, email and audio can not replace the need for physical examination or an in person visit in some situations.
 We advise you to seek urgent care in a through the Ganaraska FHO evening clinic or telehealth Ontario.
 For emergencies, activate the Emergency Medical System by dialing 9-1-1.You further understand that there is a risk of unauthorized disclosure of personal information through email, although we strictly limit access to these emails to Dr. Azzopardi and his employees.

 Please view our website for more information

 PLEASE TRY NOT DO NOT DO NOT USE THE EMAIL FOR ANOTHER PURPOSE SUCH AS REQUESTING PRESCRIPTION REPEATS.
 Ask your pharmacy to fax us the request, and we will respond in up to five business days.
 I DO NOT REGARD GMAIL AS SECURE, SO PLEASE DO NOT PUT PERSONAL HEALTH DETAILS INTO YOUR EMAIL.
 Even though there are now allowances made for loss of privacy with non secure methods of communication, your confidentiality and privacy are still very important.

 Of course there are exceptions to every rule.
 If you have a picture of a rash, or a video, you may upload that in the email.
 Please remember that gmail isn't a very secure system, so be careful what you divulge.
 That being said, pictures and videotapes, within reason, have been really helpful to me in figuring out what's going on.
-Katie or Isabella will reach out to you for a time for us to chat on the phone.
+Isabella or Amber will reach out to you for a time for us to chat on the phone.
 I can't get to them immediately.
 Pictures of your cat are not that welcome... that's what the internet is for.